Authentication¶

 Full OAuth 2.1 authentication using an external identity provider.
 Supports user login flows, SSO, and multi-user access control.

-How it works¶
+How it works (remote mode)¶

 The server uses FastMCP's built-in OIDCProxy — no external auth sidecar needed: